 Can Developers Really Correct AI?
 A Story From My Own Experience

 Because I had dealt with this before, I knew exactly what was wrong.
 I pointed it out, asked AI to revise the config, and only then did it fix the pipeline.

-• But AI doesn’t always understand context.
+But it doesn't understand context.

-AI doesn’t replace developers.
-It needs developers.
+AI doesn't replace us.
+It needs us.

+Can Developers Really Correct AI?
+A Story From My Own Experience